Possible overturning of Roe sends abortion fight to states

 Democratic New York Gov. Kathy Hochul said her state would “welcome with open arms” those who need access to abortion.

-In Hawaii, state Sen. Roz Baker, a Democrat, questioned what more the ruling, if supported, could bring.
+In Hawaii, state Sen. Roz Baker, a Democrat, questioned what more the ruling, if issued by the court, could bring.

 “Are they going to go back and go after the LGBTQ community next?” she said.
 “Are they going to go after immigrants?
 Are they going to go after any of the vulnerable populations?”